 A mammography technologist uses X-ray imaging to get internal images of breasts and study breast tissue.
 These images help physicians detect breast diseases in their earliest stages.
 Your patients could be men or women and they will most likely be a little nervous about the procedure.
 So, part of your job will also be to help put patients at ease.

 Mammography Technologist Job Description

-Hospitals across the country have many job opportunities available for mammography techs.
-In fact, job growth prediction between 2014 and 2024 for all radiologic technologists is 9 percent, according to the U.S. Bureau of Labor Statistics.
-The median annual salary for this field is $66,580, according to Salary.com.
-On AlliedTravelCareers.com, there is a list of mammography tech travel jobs in places like California, Virginia, and Oklahoma!
+Hospitals and clinics across the country have many job opportunities available for mammography techs.
+In fact, job growth prediction between 2018 and 2028 for all radiologic technologists is 9 percent.
+Mammography techs make good money, too!
+Browse AlliedTravelCareers.com for a list of mammography tech travel jobs in places like California, Virginia, and Oklahoma!

 What Does a Mammography Technologist Do When Traveling?